Top 10 Michelin Starred Restaurants in Singapore (2025 Edition)

 Location: Bukit Pasoh Road

 Zén’s approach to fine dining is a multi-floor culinary journey—each act unfolding in different immaculately designed spaces.
-Its Michelin stars reflect inventive use of premium ingredients, exceptional service, and dramatic flair.
-Creative plates such as the French Toast with Parmesan and Truffle and Chawanmushi with Foie Gras fuse the best of France and Japan.
-Dining here means experiencing a Michelin starred meal crafted with impeccable technique.
+This Michelin starred restaurant boasts inventive use of premium, seasonal ingredients and exceptional attentive hospitality that highlights the artistry of the dishes.
+Creative plates such as the French Toast with Parmesan and Truffle and Chawanmushi with Foie Gras fuse the best of France and Japan, showcasing a unique blend of flavours and colours that perfectly match the refined dining experience.

-Pro Tip: Bookings open the 1st of each month and fill rapidly.
-Relaxed, stylish attire is welcomed for this elegant Michelin starred experience.
+Pro Tip: Bookings open on the 1st of each month and fill rapidly.
+Casual yet stylish attire is welcomed for this elegant Michelin starred experience.

 4. Burnt Ends: Michelin Star Meets Modern Barbecue